Back in the ’80s, I was helping my “sourdough” housemates set up for a poker game in a place I rented up Kodiak, Alaska way.

 Transplant “Breaking Away” to the Latino southwest or Asian Northwest or an urban African American environment, find some obsession to take the place of bicycle racing, and the themes, teen angst and comradery would still resonate.
 The generational “I want you to do better than me” messaging translates into any culture.
 We see a bit of “Breaking Away” in the derivative recent coming-of-age drama “Armageddon Time,” about growing up working class Jewish in New York, for instance.

 That’s what makes a classic.

-The lifelong passions it engendered for some of us — bicycles, Mendelssohn and Big Romantic Gestures?
+The lifelong passions it engendered for some of us — bicycles, Mendelssohn and movies with Big Romantic Gestures?
 Those are just a bonus.

 Rating: PG, a fistfight, profanity and smoking